platformatic/platformatic/docs/service/plugin.md

 ## TypeScript and Autocompletion

-In order to provide the correct typings of the features added by Platformatic Service to your Fastify instance, add the following at the top of your files:
+To provide the correct typings of the features added by Platformatic Service to your Fastify instance, add the following at the top of your files:

 ```js
 /// <references types="@platformatic/service" />